Acts 6

 5And the saying pleased the whole multitude: and they chose Stephen, a man full of faith and of the Holy Ghost, and Philip, and Prochorus, and Nicanor, and Timon, and Parmenas, and Nicolas a proselyte of Antioch: 6Whom they set before the apostles: and when they had prayed, they laid their hands on them.
 7And the word of God increased; and the number of the disciples multiplied in Jerusalem greatly; and a great company of the priests were obedient to the faith.

-Stephen appears fourth on the list, but he will dominate the rest of the chapter.
+Stephen heads the list of the seven, and he will dominate the rest of the chapter.
 Described simply as full of faith and of the Holy Ghost - the same terms used for the apostles - he is about to become the church's first martyr.
 The last words spoken about him before his death are the same words spoken when he is appointed to serve widows: he is full of the Spirit.

 Verse 7 is the third summary statement in Acts - a mark that something significant has happened.
 The word multiplies.
 Disciples multiply.
 Even priests become obedient to the faith.
 The result of not trying to do everything is that everything grows.
 This is the paradox of multiplication: you must let go to increase.